getanehAl/Windows-Penetration-Testing/README.md

 ➤ AD and Windows domain information gathering
   - When we have at least 1 Windows account, there are numerous tools and scripts that can be used to enumerate a Windows domain
     Examples:
-    + Windows native DOS and Powershell commands (e.g. net commands, PowerShell ActiveDirectory module)
+    + Windows native DOS and Powershell commands (e.g. 'net' commands, PowerShell ActiveDirectory module)
     + Sysinternals tools (e.g. ADexplorer.exe)
     + Powershell scripts like ADrecon.ps1
     + BloodHound